linki/chaoskube/README.md

 ...
 ```

-`chaoskube` allows to filter target pods [by namespaces, labels and annotations](#filtering-targets) as well as [exclude certain weekdays, times of day and days of a year](#limit-the-chaos) from chaos.
+`chaoskube` allows to filter target pods [by namespaces, labels, annotations and age](#filtering-targets) as well as [exclude certain weekdays, times of day and days of a year](#limit-the-chaos) from chaos.

 ## How